LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      for them to evaluate transcripts and get the results to Loyola.
      `Educational-Perspectives <http://edperspective.org/>`_
      can also be used as an alternative to ECE.
 No other transcript evaluation service is accepted by Loyola.
+If you are in a rush, you can pay extra for expedited service.

      Those students living abroad and seriously considering Loyola can write to the Graduate Program Director at gpd@cs.luc.edu about waiving the